lucidrain929/classic-arcade-game/README.md

 ## Description

 This is a ripoff of the game frogger.
-I took an engine created by someone else and created the game logic and player/enemy movement as well as expanded the engine to include collision detection amount other changes.
+I took an engine created by someone else and created the game logic and player/enemy movement as well as expanded the engine to include collision detection amoung other changes.

 ## Install